 A graduate with a Bachelor of Science in Electrical Engineering (EE) from Lehigh can rake in a whopping average $123K per year, more than any other degree from this school.
 A B.A. in Psychology commands less pay, and these degree-holders face median pay of $45K.

 Former Mountain Hawks with Product Development abilities can expect to make 16 percent more than their former classmates (around $91K).
 Lehigh grads are usually competent in Project Management, and close to one-fifth of alumni continue practicing this skill in their career.
 Experience with Microsoft Excel, Engineering Design, and Microsoft Office is highly valued as well.

 Benefits and Perks

-Alumni of Saint Louis University pick up average paychecks of $75K, which is closest to the amount made by Lehigh grads among similar schools.
-Other schools similar to Lehigh include Teachers College at Columbia University, Fordham University, and Catholic University of America are also similar to Lehigh.
+Alumni of Southern Methodist University pick up average paychecks of $74K, which is closest to the amount made by Lehigh grads among similar schools.
+Teachers College at Columbia University, Fordham University, and Catholic University of America are also similar to Lehigh.